Adhesive Converting Blog

 In addition to environmental control equipment, workers may need to wear facemasks, hair and beard covers, lab coats, coveralls, or sterile gloves.
 Clothing must be made from nonwoven fabrics to prevent shedding material fibers from contaminating the room.

-Even entering/exiting the cleanroom may have their own safety processes.
+Even entering and exiting the cleanroom may have its own safety processes.
 Sticky mats remove contaminants from shoes.
-A “pass-thru cabinet,” usually equipped with a filtration system, is used to transfer products and limit how many people can enter and exit the room.
+A “pass-thru cabinet,” usually equipped with a filtration system, is used to transfer products and limit the number of people who can enter and exit the room.

 Should Your Converting Partner Be ISO Cleanroom Certified?

-Some products simply can’t be manufactured properly and reliably outside the environment of a certified cleanroom.
+While cleanroom manufacturing isn’t necessary for every design, certain products can’t be manufactured properly and reliably outside the environment of a certified cleanroom

-When you partner with an ISO cleanroom-certified converter, you know they’re confident in taking on projects in the most demanding industries — medical devices and wound care, for instance — requiring extreme precision while following strict manufacturing guidelines for converted goods.
+ISO cleanroom-certified manufacturers are confident in taking on projects in the most demanding industries, such as medical device attachment and wound care, which require extreme precision while following strict manufacturing guidelines for converted goods.

-These converters typically have an entire team of staff design and development engineers, allowing them to invest the necessary time and resources for each project.
-A converter with cleanroom may offer these services to meet strict regulations:
+Converters with this title typically have an entire team of design and development engineers, allowing them to invest the necessary time and resources for each project.
+A converter with a cleanroom may offer these services to meet strict regulations:

 • Custom rotary, flat bed, and laser die cutting of specialty materials